 - Always wash and dry your wok after cooking and wipe it down with vegetable oil, even after a simple steaming.

-- Wash your wok promptly after you cook with vinegar or any other acidic ingredient.
-It will wear away the patina of the wok.
+- After cooking with vinegar or any other acidic ingredient, promptly wash your wok.
+Any acid will wear away the patina of the wok.
 You can use a stainless steel wok or a pot to cook hot and sour soups or dishes like our sweet and pungent pork, Peking spare ribs, and sweet and sour fish.

 - If you see buildup or if your wok is looking worse for wear, you can follow the steps for a new wok above to re-season it anytime.